opencog/learn/scm/README.md

 * [shape-vec.scm](shape-vec.scm) Explains the concept of "shapes".
 These are vectors where one of the connectors has been made the base of the vector.

+* [cset-merge.scm](cset-merge.scm) Reviews how connector sets are to be merged.
+The merge decision is made elsewhere;
+                          this only goes through the mechanics of merging.